Patacode/gitignore-template-generator/DOCUMENTATION.md

 # ...
 ```

-The conditional default value allows to prevent timeout issues if
+The default value is conditionally assigned in order to prevent timeout issues
-[-u --timeout-unit](#-u-timeout-unit) is set to `millisecond` alone:
+if [-u --timeout-unit](#-u-timeout-unit) is set to `millisecond` alone:

 ```text
 $ gitignore-template-generator rust python --timeout-unit millisecond